mendix/docs/content/best-practices/architecture/integration/integration-layers.md

 For large enterprises with several departments and hundreds of systems, it makes sense to create integration layers.
 These layers provide one or more benefits to an organization:

-* Decoupling between systems and departments, so that every app does not connect directly to every other app.
+* Decoupling between systems and departments, so that every app does not connect directly to every other app
 * A connectivity layer between networks, for example between cloud and premises, geographies or areas, and customer systems and external companies (as an external API gateway)
 * A messaging platform with queue management

-### 1.1 Pros and Cons
+### 1.1 Pros & Cons

-The benefit of an integration layer to decouple systems can be exemplified in this way:

-A project wants to introduce a new Mendix app that needs to call 20 existing services from 10 different systems in 3 locations.
-If all the services were already exposed on an API management gateway, the project would only need to align with one party, connect to one technology and reach one network location.
-There would already be an available test environment for all 20 services etcetera.
+The benefit of an integration layer to decouple systems can be exemplified with this example: A project wants to introduce a new Mendix app that needs to call 20 existing services from 10 different systems in 3 locations.
+If all the services were already exposed on an API management gateway, the project would only need to align with one party, connect to one technology, and reach one network location.
+In addition, there would already be an available test environment for all 20 services.

-If there was no integration layer the project manager would have to align with 10 different teams, the team would design, build, and test against 20 disparate services, and network issues could be a problem.
+If there was no integration layer, the Project Manager would have to align with 10 different teams.
+The teams would then design, build, and test against 20 disparate services.
+Network issues could be a problem.

 Decoupling comes with the cost of introducing an additional dependency that affects projects flexibility and timelines.
 If functional mapping is done in the integration layer, it often become a bottleneck for building and maintaining services.
-At organizations where all integration is required to go through an integration layer, this dependency often becomes an issue that slows down evolution of new business functionality across the enterprise.
+At organizations where all the integration is required to go through an integration layer, this dependency often becomes an issue that slows down the evolution of new business functionality across the enterprise.

-Mendix recommends to balance these pros and cons, and use Integration layers where it makes the best sense.
+Mendix recommends balancing these pros and cons by using integration layers where they make the best sense.

-### 1.1 Microservices architecture
+### 1.2 Microservices Architecture

-With microservices architecture the recommendation is to use "thin" integration layers or no integration layer at all.
+With microservices architecture, the recommendation is to use "thin" integration layers or no integration layer at all.

+Consider these points for microservices architecture and integration layers:

-* Use integration layers when it is beneficial, for example for event based integration, external integration or integration between departments of a company (see the [Different Integration Layers](#different) section below)
+* Use integration layers when it is beneficial – for example, with event-based integration, external integration, or integration between the departments of a company (for details, see the [Different Integration Layers](#different) section below)
 * Use relatively "thin" integration layers with less mapping and minimal functionality
-* Build functional groups of microservices (microservice systems), where the internal integration is direct ** No integration layer between Mendix apps that are part of the same functional system ** No integration layer between GUI, logic, and data of the same system, which is the default way Mendix works
+* Build functional groups of microservices (microservice systems), where the internal integration is direct
+  * There should be no integration layer between Mendix apps that are part of the same functional system
+  * There should be no integration layer between the GUI, logic, and data of the same system – this is the default way Mendix works

-### 1.3 Overview of a modern Bus landscape
+### 1.3 Overview of a Modern Bus Landscape

-The diagram below shows a schematic view of a balanced and mixed strategy for Integration layers:
+The diagram below shows a schematic view of a balanced and mixed strategy for integration layers:

 ![](attachments/integration-layers/il-intro2.png)

-There are local connections between closely related microservices, and DevOps tribes even build some local Ops monitoring to own the entire life-cycle of their clusters of apps.
-Since the teams that build these apps are organized together, they easily manage their internal dependencies through releases of separate apps.
+There are local connections between closely related microservices.
+DevOps tribes may even build some local Ops monitoring in order to own the entire lifecycle of their clusters of apps.
+Since the teams that build these apps are organized together, they easily manage their internal dependencies through the releases of separate apps.

-For connections with other areas of the organization, there is a "Bus" that represents one or more integration layers used for connecting to the other areas of the company.
-It handles all formats, such as events, service calls and files.
-The integration layer services represent how departments speak to eachother, which we expect will change more rarely.
-The bus in this case decouplles departments from eachother and provides enterprise connectivity geographically and network wise.
+For connections with other areas of the organization, there is a "bus" that represents one or more integration layers used for connecting to the other areas of the company.
+It handles all formats, such as events, service calls, and files.
+The integration layer services represent how departments speak to each other, which is expected to rarely change.
+The bus in this case decouples departments from each other and provides enterprise connectivity both geographically and network-wise.

 ## 2 From SOA to Microservices